-Police in Kaloleni, Kenya have launched a manhunt for a gang of men who are believed to have killed three Elders in the small African village.
+Police in Kaloleni, Kenya have launched a manhunt for a gang of men who are believed to have cause three Kaloleni Elders killed over witchcraft in the small African village.
 The three men, ages ranging between 60 and 65, were hacked to death with machetes after being accused of practicing witchcraft.
 Kaloleni DC Fredrick Ayieko described the gang as “professional killers” who are still at large.

 “We believe there is a gang which is hired to carry the killings because not anyone can just go out and start executing people.
 We are looking for them to ensure the trend stops immediately,” Ayieko said .